dessa-oss/Image-segmentation-tutorial/README.md

 ## Data and Problem

-The dataset that will be used for this tutorial is the [Oxford-IIIT Pet Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/), created by Parkhi *et al*.
+The dataset that will be used for this tutorial is the <a target="_blank" href="https://www.robots.ox.ac.uk/~vgg/data/pets/">Oxford-IIIT Pet Dataset</a>, created by Parkhi *et al*.
 The dataset consists of images, their corresponding labels, and pixel-wise masks.
 The masks are basically labels for each pixel.
 Each pixel is given one of three categories :

 * Class 1 : Pixel belonging to the pet.
 * Class 2 : Pixel bordering the pet.